Muizzahmed786/Snow-Den/picoCTF/Cryptography/morse-code.md

 Upon the uploading the file on Audacity I got this:-
 ![Screenshot 2024-12-20 220613](https://github.com/user-attachments/assets/18e39502-5237-48a9-b093-590f3be2aa15)
+As we can see in the image the hiphens and full stops are present.

 morse text I recieved:- `.-- .... ....- --...  .... ....- --... ....  ----. ----- -..  .-- .-- ----- ..- ----. .... --...`
 decoded message:- `WH47H47H90DWW0U9H7`.